 Albert Einstein College of Medicine is located in a quiet residential area of the northeast Bronx surrounded by single-family homes and apartment buildings that make up the neighborhoods known as Morris Park, Eastchester and Pelham Parkway.
-The neighborhood is also home to Einstein affiliates Jacobi Medical Center and Weiler Hospital (a division of Montefiore Medical Center).
+The neighborhood is also home to Montefiore’s Weiler Hospital and Einstein affiliate Jacobi Medical Center.
 It is a tight-knit, culturally diverse community, in close proximity to many popular Bronx attractions, as well as to Manhattan and Westchester County.

 The Bronx Zoo, the New York Botanical Garden, Yankee Stadium, Orchard Beach and City Island are all within a 15-minute drive of the College of Medicine, as are a broad selection of restaurants catering to all tastes and appetites.
 For a more expansive overview of local sites and eateries, please see the listings for “The Bronx,” “Manhattan,” “Westchester” and “Elsewhere” below.